 Register that can be used to inspect whether the watchdog has triggered.

 0xF024: Watchdog Status

 Bits Perm Init Description Identifier

 31:1 RO - Reserved

-0 RO 0 When 1, the watchdog has been triggered.
-This a power-on-reset. is bit is only reset to 0 on WATCHDOG_HAS_TRIGGERED
+0 RO 0 When 1, the watchdog has been triggered. a power-on-reset.
+This bit is only reset to 0 on watchdog_has_triggered